Intravenous (IV) Access Devices Market

 North America

-North America commands around 40% of the global IV access devices market.
+North America commands around 40% of the IV access devices market.
 This dominance stems from advanced healthcare systems, widespread adoption of innovative technologies, and a strong focus on enhancing patient safety.

 Europe